 A family situation cannot be dodged no matter what.
 A sick loved one with chronic and critical health issue cannot be evaded.

 For your utmost satisfaction, you might need to render intensive care to them.
-This demands maximum of your time, care and love.
+This demands a maximum of your time, care and love.
 You can explain it to the interviewers.
 They will understand it, there’s no doubt in it.

 5. Stress on some job or activity you undertook during gap:

 Mention these intricate details to your recruiters.
-Be it a small-scale job contract or few assignments; do not keep any skeletons in your closet, if precisely said.
+Be it a small-scale job contract or a few assignments; do not keep any skeletons in your closet, if precisely said.

 A freelance job undertaken:

-Be it work from home, software designing or a programming job, you were engaged while in gap.
+Be it work from home, software designing or a programming job, you were engaged while in the gap.
 They just need to know that you didn’t sit idle while you were off from a regular degree or job.

 A degree or certificate course undertaken:

-If you took a certificate course of C++, java or C during your gap year.
+If you took a certificate course of C++, Java or C during your gap year.
 Mention it clearly.
 Testify with the help of certificates.
 This will not only help to eliminate any doubts but will also foster a stronger set of skills on your part.

 Linked to any non-profit organization for social service: